 Flooring and Transitions

-The floor uses large scale porcelain tiles.
-24” x 48” is not an easy size to work with, but the scale helped create the illusion of a larger space.
-The glossy white tiles with minimal grout lines help create the impression of full marble slabs without the cost associated with it.
-The transition to the existing hardwood flooring was done using sleek black transition pieces.
-This allowed us to tie in together the black accents from the island to the rest of the space.
+The floor uses large-format porcelain tile in a 24″ x 48″ size.
+It is not an easy format to install, but the scale helped make the room feel larger.
+Minimal grout lines and glossy white surfaces create the impression of large marble slabs without the same cost.
+The transition to the existing hardwood floor was done using sleek black trim pieces, tying into the island accents beautifully.

 Lighting